navidrome/website/content/en/docs/Overview/_index.md

 ### Features supported by the Subsonic API

 - Tag-based browsing/searching
+- Simulated browsing by folders (see note below)
 - Playlists
 - Bookmarks (for Audiobooks)
 - Starred (favourites) Artists/Albums/Tracks